Bodhi Trees in Thai Temples

 Linking the Bodhi Tree with "Enlightenment"

-After six years of wandering he came to a place in India called Bodhgaya, where he sat down beneath a sacred fig tree and meditated.
+After six years of wandering Prince Siddhartha came to a place in India called Bodhgaya, where he sat down beneath a sacred fig tree and meditated.
 It was there that he realized enlightenment, a state of total awareness and bliss in which suffering is vanquished.
 Consequently he became Buddha, (Buddha means "the awakened one" and the sacred fig tree was known ever after as the Bodhi Tree (bodhi means "awakened").

 Theme of This Post